recnac-itna/Algorithm_Templates/README.md

 ## Description

-code templates and examples in python, currently mainly used in common algorithms.
+Code templates and examples in python, currently mainly used in common algorithms.

-It is written in Python, but easy to extend to other languages, such as Java, C++.
-Just replace the python syntactic sugar and dynamic type system, maybe just less concise.

 ## Supplementary explanation
+1. It is written in **Python**, but easy to extend to other languages, such as **Java**, **C++**.
+Just replace the python syntactic sugar and advanced tricks, maybe just less concise.
-1. With my limited time and ability, here only covers common algorithms and python tricks.
+2. With my limited time and ability, here only covers **common** algorithms and python tricks.
 Almost enough for interview, but insufficient for competition.

-2. I have tried my best to collect and summarize the most general and best-practice templates in particular area, but this version may not be the best solution.
+3. I have tried my best to collect and summarize the most general and best-practice templates in particular area, but this version may not be the best solution.
 Or, it's really the best performance and most concise solution, but it's not the suitable for you.
-  Within acceptable performance, it is the best solution for you when you use it most conveniently.
+Within acceptable performance, **it is the best practice for you when you use it most conveniently**.

-3. Code templates is written by python with some pseudo code, so I use `self` and add stub functions to pass compiler's check you should replace them with your particular logic according to the comments.
+4. Code templates is written by python with some **pseudo code**, so I use `self` and add stub functions to pass compiler's check.
+You should replace them with your particular logic according to the comments.

 ## Who is it for?